-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-- Type of tumor suspected
+The type of tumor suspected

 In addition to a physical examination, the following tests may be used to diagnose astrocytoma:

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a vein or given orally (by mouth) to provide better detail.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
+A CT scan can be used to measure the tumor’s size.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
+MRI can be used to measure the tumor’s size.
+A contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 Biopsy.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
 For astrocytoma, a biopsy is done to determine the type and grade of the tumor.
 It can also be used to identify certain molecular features that help the doctor plan treatment (see below).
 During a biopsy, a doctor called a neurosurgeon will remove a small piece of tissue from the tumor.
 A neurosurgeon specializes in treating a CNS tumor using surgery.
 A pathologist then analyzes the sample.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.